For Diagnostic Laboratories, Billing Errors Can Be More Painful — and Stressful — Than the Procedures Themselves

 According to industry experts, between 30 and 80 percent of all medical bills contain errors, with 25 to 30 percent of said errors being monetarily significant.
 In fact, according to an audit piloted by Equifax, medical bills totaling $10,000 or more typically feature an average error of $1,300.
-Of course, in most cases, these issues are the result of human error, as the systems healthcare providers employ largely require manual input, which ultimately lends itself to inconsistencies and delays.
+In most cases, these issues are the result of human error, as the systems healthcare providers employ largely require manual input and static technology, which ultimately lends itself to inconsistencies and delays.

-As Kayla Matthews notes for Healthcare In America, many of these mistakes are honest—a diagnostic code for an exam of both limbs when only one was assessed, or a typo that results in a different (and more expensive) diagnostic code than the one that was prescribed.
-However, the problem lies with the fact that these errors can lead to patients’ insurance companies rejecting their claims, simultaneously making it more difficult for patients to receive the care they need and lowering the overall quality of care these providers can deliver.
+The Healthcare In America article, Billing Errors Are Seriously Hurting Healthcare, details some of these honest mistakes – “a diagnostic code for an exam of both limbs when only one was assessed, or a typo that results in a different (and more expensive) diagnostic code than the one that was prescribed.”
+Mistakes aside, the critical problem lies with the fact that these errors can lead to reduced reimbursement and worse, patient harm.
+Value based payments are cut or reduced, industry ratings are lowered and provider and patient satisfaction can reach an all time low.

 Research conducted by HIMSS, in partnership with OODA Health, emphasizes that what’s at stake goes far beyond financial ramifications, as dysfunctional patient billing remains bad for the patient’s health.
 After exploring the specific impacts of billing complexity, researchers “found that the prospect of having to deal with medical billing distracts patients from complying with their care.
 Sadly and ironically, lower compliance is likely to lead to even more medical bills down the line.”

 It is critical that labs deliver high-touch customer service with streamlined medical billing.